Equivariant geometry of odd-dimensional complete intersections of two quadrics: Lagrangian interpretation in dimension three

 \subsection{The basic construction}

 Assume that the ground field is algebraically closed.

 Let $X \subset \bP^5$ denote a smooth complete intersection of two quadrics, $F_1(X)$ its variety of lines, and $\Alb(F_1(X))$ the associated principally polarized abelian surface.
-The variety of conics on $X$ fibers over a genus two curve $C$, parametrizing connected components of the varieties of maximal isotropic subspaces in the quadric hypersurfaces cutting out $X$.
+The variety of conics on $X$ equals the variety $F_2(q)$ in Section~\ref{sect:geometry}.
+Thus it fibers over a genus two curve $C$, parametrizing connected components of the varieties of maximal isotropic subspaces in the quadric hypersurfaces cutting out $X$.
 We may interpret $\Alb(F_1(X))\simeq J(C)$.

 Consider the Hilbert scheme $F_1(X)^{[4]}$ and the natural map